PaddlePaddle/PaddleGAN/docs/en_US/tutorials/animegan.md

 ### 1.2.2 Training

   An example is training to Hayao stylize.
-If you want to use your own dataset, you can modify it to be your own in the configuration file.

   1. To ensure the generator can generate the original image, we need to warmup the model.:
   ```sh